drademann/kata-playground/README.md

 * String Calculator (thanks to [Roy Osherove](http://osherove.com/tdd-kata-1/))
 * Word Chains (thanks to [Dave Thomas](http://codekata.com/kata/kata19-word-chains/))

-A description with requirements for each Kata is included in each test class (see its JavaDoc).
+Each Kata includes a description with requirements in the test class (see its JavaDoc).

 Remember the TDD and Kata rules:
 - Do one task at a time.